 There are three main reasons the most successful merchants offer extended warranties and product protection plans to their customers.
 The first and probably most obvious reason is that sales of extended warranties drive net profit.
 Second, merchants see higher purchase conversion rates on products sold with a protection plan offer.
 Finally, the top 1% of merchants offer extended warranties because they know that happy customers are repeat customers.
 Extended warranties increase customer loyalty by turning a potentially negative product experience into a positive one.

 Let’s explore each one of these points in detail below…

 Or take a look at Amazon, the leading online retailer in the world.
 They offer extended warranties and protection plans across hundreds of thousands of products.
 They even offer a protection plan on $60 backpacks!
-Doesn’t make sense right?
-I was confused for a bit too, until I spoke with someone at Amazon.
-She told me that when a product is listed with an extended warranty alongside it, the purchase conversion rate on the product was significantly higher.
-This held true whether or not the customer bought the extended warranty!
+That doesn’t make sense, right?
+I was confused for a bit, too, until I spoke with someone at Amazon.
+She told me that when a product is listed with an extended warranty alongside it, the purchase conversion rate on the product is significantly higher.
+This holds true whether or not the customer will buy an extended warranty!

 Think about that for a second…consumer confidence to purchase goes up when you show consumers that someone is willing to stand behind the product they are thinking about buying.
 Intuitively, it makes a lot of sense, and now we can count extended warranties and protection plans as one of the few tools that really does increase shopper purchase conversion.

 Extended warranties and protection plans provide value for merchants and their customers alike.
 Enabling Extend allows any merchant to take advantage of increased profit, higher purchase conversion, and greater customer loyalty.
-If you want to learn more about how your business can benefit, please get in touch or visit our website.
+If you want to learn more about how your business can benefit, get in touch with us today.